cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 #### Build errors when adding assets

 In many cases, assets can just be dragged into the appropriate filters in Visual Studio, but for some file types, Visual Studio assumes that it should build them.
-This happens, for instance, for 3D models in the OBJ-format.
-To prevent that, please set the assets' **Item Type** to `"Does not participate in build"` which can be done from the file's properties in Visual Studio (select file, and press `Alt + Enter`, navigate to the tab `"General"`, and set the `"Item Type"` to that value).
+This happens, among others, for 3D models in OBJ-format.
+To prevent that special Visual Studio treatment for such files, please set the assets' **Item Type** to `"Does not participate in build"` which can be done from the file's properties in Visual Studio (select file -> right click -> select _Properties_ -> navigate to the tab `"General"` -> set the `"Item Type"` to `"Does not participate in build"`).
 Here is a screenshot of the property pages with the appropriate setting:

 <img src="./docs/images/vs_does_not_participate_in_build.png" width="825"/>

 #### Asset is not deployed because it is not saved in the Visual Studio's filters-file

 Sometimes, Visual Studio won't store the exact filter path immediately in the `*.vcxproj.filters` file, which results in the affected file not being deployed to the target directory.
-In order to ensure that a asset has been stored in the `*.vcxproj.filters` file, please try the following steps:
+In order to ensure that a file reference has definitely been stored in the `*.vcxproj.filters` file, please try the following steps:

 1. Execute `Save All` from Visual Studio's `File` menu.
 2. Close and re-open Visual Studio